Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Nearly all risks involved with alcoholism can be avoidable or treatable with successful long-term recovery.

-You’ll have access to medical professionals and other specialists 24 hours a day.
+You’ll have access to medical professionals and specialists 24 hours a day.
 Help will always be available.

 Inpatient rehab programs have a fixed schedule.
-This schedule typically consists of breakfast in the morning followed by therapies, counseling, and activities for the rest of the day.
+This schedule typically consists of breakfast in the morning, followed by therapies, counseling, and activities for the rest of the day.

 PHPs may also function as an ideal outpatient setting for treating people with both alcoholism and mental health issues.
-An important feature of many PHPs is that they provide access to intensive medical and psychiatric services when required.
+An essential feature of many PHPs is that they provide access to intensive medical and psychiatric services when required.

-Outpatient treatment is an excellent option for people who have a stable home environment and don’t have a serious drinking problem.
+Outpatient treatment is an excellent option for people with a stable home environment and doesn’t have serious drinking problems.
+However, outpatient programs aren’t suitable if someone struggles with a long-term drinking problem.

 The Food and Drug Administration (FDA) has approved various medications to treat alcohol and opioid use disorders.
-MAT medications treat the withdrawal symptoms and psychological cravings that lead to chemical imbalances in the body.2
+MAT medications treat withdrawal symptoms and psychological cravings that lead to chemical imbalances in the body.2

 Acamprosate is for people in recovery who aren’t consuming alcohol anymore and want to avoid drinking.
 The drug helps prevent people from drinking alcohol but doesn’t stop withdrawal symptoms.
 Acamprosate hasn’t been shown to work in people who continue drinking.2